Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports to use organic waste from palm oil mill waste as a natural fertiliser to reduce use of inorganic fertiliser.
+The company's reporting also reports a decrease in the use of chemical pesticide application over time.

 • Y